Connie M. Weaver: Research and contributions

-Camp DASH controversy
+Camp DASH study

 Weaver was the principal investigator of Camp DASH (Dietary Approaches to Stop Hypertension), a federally funded research by the National Institutes of Health (NIH) to study the effects of diet and sodium reduction on blood pressure in adolescents.
-The camp involved 40 boys and girls aged 11-15 years old from Midwest staying at Tarkington Residence Hall.
+The camp involved 40 boys and girls aged 11–15 years old from Midwest staying at Tarkington Residence Hall.

-The study ended disastrously after allegations of sexual abuses, aggravated assault, intimidation, fondling, sexual battery, child pornography, and voyeurism.
-During the research sessions, local police have responded to multiple calls about fighting, threats involving a firearm, and other behaviors.
+The study ended disastrously in 2017 after allegations of sexual abuses, aggravated assault, intimidation, fondling, sexual battery, child pornography, and voyeurism.
+During the research sessions, local police responded to calls about fighting, threats involving a firearm, and other behavior.
 According to the internal university report and the police reports, Weaver was notified that a camper has touched another camper inappropriately.
 The police report indicated that the offending camper had been removed from the program, but it remained unclear whether the camp staff reported the incident to the Department of Child Services as mandated by the laws in the state of Indiana.
-The university reports also alleged that Weaver was aware of violence between participants of the camp but she didn't report the incident until later.
-Purdue University stated that they found several instances of non-compliance on the part of Weaver as the study's principal investigator.
+The university reports also alleged that Weaver was aware of violence between participants of the camp but didn't report the incident until later.
+Purdue University said that they found several instances of non-compliance on the part of Weaver as the study's principal investigator.

-In September 9, 2019 Weaver sued Purdue University to stop them for destroying her research at Camp DASH.
+In September 2019 Weaver sued Purdue University to stop them destroying her research at Camp DASH.